Polkadot-Blockchain-Academy/pba-content/syllabus/0-Miscellaneous/1-Formal-Methods/intro_slides.md

 ## Formal Methods to the Rescue!

-- Verify/prove correctness of software with reasonable mathematical guarantees.
+- Given a system (code) and Specification (behavior), verify/prove correctness with reasonable mathematical guarantees.
 - **Traditionally**, costs and efforts were justifiable in _safety-critical_ software like avionics, nuclear reactors, medical imaging, etc.
 - however, things have changed ...

 Notes:
+this is how Formal Methods were motivated; to prove the absence of Bugs!
+A bit of fear-mongering in my opinion.

 ---v